SENSAAS/sensaas/README.md

   	conda install -c conda-forge rdkit conda install -c schrodinger -c conda-forge pymol-bundle

 Retrieve and unzip SENSAAS repository in your desired folder.
-See below for running the programm **Sensaas**.
+See below for running the program **sensaas.py**.

 ## Linux